 Disclaimer: This post most specifically pertains to U.S. passport holders.
-Since travel requirements differ greatly between citizens of different countries, I cannot effectively speak to the requirements of individual countries.
+Since travel requirements differ greatly between citizens of different countries, we cannot effectively speak to the requirements of individual countries.

 Everything I suggested in the previous segment, How to Plan a Trip Around the World: Money Matters, is designed to save money and stretch our savings to help us make it around the world.
 But time is also an essential commodity when tackling such an endeavor as this.
 So, Angela and I have made adjustments there as well, slowly shifting not only our spending habits but also our schedule to become better prepared for this adventure.